 Q: Due to our long winter I have taken up cross country skiing for aerobic conditioning.
 I find it a good workout but need some pointers on how to get the best returns from my efforts.
 Any ideas or pointers?

-Some ideas may be to add indoor trainer workouts regularly and when weather permits, go out and ride your mtb on the snow.
+Some ideas may be to add indoor trainer workouts regularly and when weather permits, go out and ride your mountain bike on the snow.
 Just don’t get frostbite.